 Entities should consider using alternative structures that they may find more effective in permitting users to obtain the relevant information more easily.
 This may involve reorganising the notes according to their nature and perceived importance.
 By structuring the notes according to their nature and perceived importance, users may find it easier to extract the relevant information.
-An example of such an alternative structure for an annual set of financial statements is applied in Good Group (International) Limited - An Alternative Format, which can be a useful tool for entities to explore ways to enhance the effectiveness of their financial statement disclosures.
 Entities may find that alternative structures provide enhanced disclosure effectiveness in their specific situation.
 Entities should carefully assess their entity-specific circumstances and the preferences of the primary users before deciding on a particular structure for the notes.